 Georgia’s Big Corn Maze is Always Fresh

-Uncle Shuck’s Corn Maze and Pumpkin Patch is open mid-September to mid-November; weekends in September and November, daily except Monday in October.
-Set your GPS: Uncle Shuck’s Corn Maze and Pumpkin Patch (888-O-SHUCKS) is located at 4520 Georgia Highway 53, Dawsonville, Georgia, only 40 minutes from metro Atlanta.
+Uncle Shuck’s Corn Maze and Pumpkin Patch is open mid-September to mid-November; please check online for opening hours which vary due to local public health guidelines.
+Set your GPS for 125 Bannister Rd, Dawsonville, Georgia 30534, only 40 minutes from metro Atlanta.
 The Dawsonville Visitors Information Center has suggestions on local places to stay and other weekend activities.

 This North Carolina Farm is a Corn Maze Producer

-A sibling in name only, Aw Shucks Farm (704/709-7000) of North Carolina did a Red Cross themed corn maze last year, and is featuring their sponsor, Pepsi Cola, this year.
+A sibling in name only, Aw Shucks Farm (704/709-7000) of North Carolina is doing three mazes in one this year, to confound little ones.
 Visit them weekends from mid-September to mid-November and check their website for special activities for homeschoolers.
 All year, their little farm animal zoo and vintage train car are a hit with your tiny travelers, and even young ones will enjoy the not-so-spooky corn maze by flashlight.
 They say it takes most families about 25 minutes to emerge from what’s become this farm’s specialty.

-Note that on weekends from late September to Halloween, Aw Shucks Farm goes all out and full fright with The 13th Acre, a special Halloween attraction that is definitely not for the faint of heart.
+Note that on weekends till Halloween, Aw Shucks Farm goes all out and full fright with The 13th Acre, a special Halloween attraction that is definitely not for the faint of heart.
 We say, stick with corn maze in daylight at Aw Shucks Farm, located at 3718 Plyler Mill Rd., Monroe, North Carolina 28112 — about 50 minutes’ drive from Charlotte in Cabarrus County, where you can find lots of family activities and lodging.

 Could Illinois Have the Largest Corn Maze in the World?

-The Richardson Adventure Farm outside Spring Grove is very well known after 16 years of amazing corn mazes and, since they claim their 9 miles of trails within a 28-acre earthwork is the world’s largest, the publicity continues to flow.
-This year’s maze commemorates the Bicentennial of the State of Illinois.
+Since 2001, the Richardson Adventure Farm outside Spring Grove has been known for amazing corn mazes.
+Follow the alleged 9 miles of trails within a 28-acre earthwork; they claim it’s the world’s largest.
+This year’s maze commemorates the 50th Anniversary of Earth Day.

-Richardson Farms provides well drawn maps to help visitors navigate the maze’s trails, five maze games, pedal carts, a giant slide, wagon rides, pumpkin patch, corn cannons, farm animals and the 850-foot-long zip line.
-There is toddler and grandparent-friendly seating available for cute baby pig races and exotic animal shows, a fenced-in area for toddlers and smaller children, vintage carousel, barrel swings, a corn crib cabin, pedal trikes, a child-sized zip line and a mini train circling the farm.
+Richardson Farms provides well-drawn maps to help visitors navigate the maze’s trails, lots of games, a giant slide, wagon rides, pumpkin patch, corn cannons, farm animals, zip line and several food trucks to help with social distancing.
+There is toddler and grandparent-friendly seating available for cute baby pig races and exotic animal shows, too.
+Only a few activities, such as the zip line and “Zorb” rides, cost extra and parking is free.

-Most activities are included in the admission fee; some such as zorbing, zip lining, private wagon rides, paintball gallery, gem mining and reserved campfire and picnic sites require an additional fee.
 Richardson Adventure Farm (815/675-9729) is located at 909 English Prairie Rd., just 60 minutes northwest of Chicago.
-It’s open Wednesday through Sunday from early September to early November, day and night.
-It’s For information on local lodging, visit Lake County Illinois Tourism.
+It’s open Thursday through Sunday from September 11 to November 7, 2021, day and night.
+Open Columbus Day.
+For information on local lodging, visit Lake County Illinois Tourism.